 Supporting Product Doc: Creating Tag Rules

-Create a conversation tag with keywords, phrases, and hashtags that specifically mention the coronavirus/COVID-19 pandemic.
+Create a conversation tag with keywords, phrases, and hashtags that specifically mention the crisis.

-Here is a sample lucene rule for you to use.
+Here is a sample COVID-19 lucene rule for you to use.

-Create a separate tag(s) for conversations where customers don’t mention COVID-19 specifically, but are posting about issues or problems related to the pandemic.
+Create a separate tag(s) for conversations where customers don’t mention the crisis specifically, but are posting about issues or problems related to the it.
 These can be specific to your company, brand, or industry.
 (These may be tags you already have in place)